Top Gun: Maverick Breaks Memorial Day Weekend Box Office Record

-Top Gun: Maverick Breaks More Records in Second Weekend at the Box Office
+Top Gun: Maverick Becomes Tom Cruise's Biggest Movie Ever In Second Weekend at the Box Office

-Top Gun: Maverick will continue to break records in its second weekend at the domestic box office.
-After posting the biggest Memorial Day Weekend opening ever and the biggest opening of Tom Cruise's career, Top Gun: Maverick will earn another $85 million in its second weekend, including $25 million on Friday.
+Top Gun: Maverick is still breaking records in its second weekend at the domestic box office. following the biggest Memorial Day Weekend opening ever and the biggest opening of Tom Cruise's career, Top Gun: Maverick will earn another $86 million in its second weekend, including $25 million on Friday.
 That's the lowest dropoff ever for a film that opened with $100 million or more.
-The weekend haul will also bring Top Gun: Maverick's box office cume to $290 million by the end of Sunday, surpassing The War of the Worlds ($234 million) to become Cruise's highest-grossing film ever.
+The weekend haul will also bring Top Gun: Maverick's box office cume to $291.6 million by the end of Sunday, surpassing The War of the Worlds ($234 million) to make it Tom Cruise's highest-grossing film ever at the domestic box office.

 Top Gun: Maverick has received positive reactions from fans and critics.
 It earned a rare A+ CinemaScore, the first given in 2022, and has a 97% positive rating on Rotten Tomatoes.
 ComicBook.com's Spencer Perry awarded the film a 4.5-out-of-5 review score.
 He writes: